ComicSans/ComicSans.netlify/_i18n/en/_posts/2019-02-02-Calibrating-e-steps-in-marlin.md

 You'll find a line like _Steps per unit: M92 X100.00 Y100.00 Z400.00 E95_ at the beginning of the text.
 If you receive an error message you will have to recompile Marlin with M503 support enabled (you find this setting in _configuration.h_ as ```//#define DISABLE_M503```).

+The last part beginning with _E_ are the current e steps.
+You will need them for the next steps.

 Now the math starts.
 You have an expected value and a current value that was extruded.
 You will need the difference.

 Calculate